jroose/shtk/docs/source/Stream.rst

 running processes.
 If a stream is one way (e.g. FileStream) then the underlying file-like objects reader or writer may be handles to os.devnull.

+shtk.Stream instances are usually constructed internally within SHTK, rather than being directly instantiated by the end user.

 shtk.Stream
 -----------